nathan-smeal/cs7641/lessons/ml_p1_lesson_00_intro.md

 All learning is "optimization."
 SL wants to label data well.
 RL wants to score well.
 UL has scientist-imposed criteria for correctness.

+Optimization subset| Typical goals
+-|-
+SL| Labels Data Well
+RL | behavior scores well
+UL | Clusters scores well

+All of it boils down to DATA, Data, DATA

+Often ML developer thinks more about the data rather than the algorithms.